 For example, there are strict protocols that bus drivers must follow when dropping off or picking up children.
 Likewise, there are certain laws that motorists must follow when approaching or overtaking a bus.

 Sadly, some motorists and even some bus drivers fail to follow these laws, and they cause devastating accidents as a result.
-If your child sustained serious injuries in a school bus collision because of a negligent driver, contact Laborde Earles Law Firm.
+If your child sustained serious injuries in a school bus collision because of a negligent driver, contact Laborde Earles Injury Lawyers.

 Our award-winning legal team will evaluate your case, gather evidence, interview witnesses, and help you fight for the maximum payout.
 Call 800-522-6733 to schedule a free consultation with an auto accident lawyer in Alexandria.